We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 At the moment the guest has committed to their first activity, not before.
 In our flow the group picks its activity and time, then sees add-ons, then a second activity offered at an upgrade price, and only when that activity still has room that day.
 Asking earlier turns the upsell back into a bundle, and asking about something that is already full just frustrates people.

 The ice cream figures come from the IDFA National Ice Cream Trends Survey 2026 and YouGov.
-The revenue numbers are our own aggregated and anonymized Charleston Aqua Park data for online bookings from 17 June to 1 July 2026.
+The revenue numbers are our own aggregated and anonymized Charleston Aqua Park data for online bookings from 17 June to 7 August 2026, net of refunds.
 No personal data is used, only aggregates.

 Chris Hilbert